Mark Hamill recruited to help raise funds for drones in Ukrainian war effort

 “This is a difficult yet very important mission.
 Mark, we are sure you will definitely handle it.
 Thank you for supporting the Ukrainian people in our struggle for freedom.”

+Hamill’s role in this initiative will include raising funds to support Ukrainian defenders, the Drone Army, a project set up by the Ukrainian government to procure unmanned drones to assist the war effort.

-It comes following news that Russia will formally annex occupied parts of Ukraine, where it claims that residents had voted to live under Moscow’s rule, on Friday.
+This news comes following news that Russia will formally annex occupied parts of Ukraine, where it claims that residents had voted to live under Moscow’s rule, on Friday (30 September).

 The Ukrainian government and the West have denounced the Kremlin-organised ballots as illegal, forced and rigged.